NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

 ### Consumption via package reference

 The `IncludeAssets`/`ExcludeAssets`, and `PrivateAssets` metadata on `PackageReference` items control two different features.
 Firstly, which assets from a package that are included in the current project.
-Secondly, whether the assets will be listed in the package's dependency assets, for those assets to flow transitively, if the project is packed.
+Secondly, whether the assets will be listed in the package's dependency assets, for those assets to flow transitively, if the project is packed or restored.

 For example, `<PackageReference Include="Microsoft.SourceLink.GitHub" Version="1.0.0" PrivateAssets="all" />` means "Include the default assets in the current project, but if packed or consumed via a ProjectReference, all of the assets are excluded, so this package will not be a dependency".